LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.44.2
+*Released*: 28 May 2025
+- Issue 53164: AssayPicker.tsx gives JS error if no specialty assay providers available for server

 ### version 6.44.1
 *Released*: 28 May 2025
 - Introduce `getTransferItemDirectoryEntry` to centralize handling/wrapping of calling `webkitGetAsEntry()` on a `DataTransferItemList` item.